-When George Washington became the first president of the United States in 1789, some of the most pressing questions to face the new nation involved social manners and etiquette.
-This may seem trivial today, but, back then, George and his fellow patriots had just fought a long war against the British Crown and they wanted to be sure that the American people would never mistake their president for a king.
+When George Washington became the first president of the United States in 1789, some of the most pressing questions facing the new nation involved social manners and etiquette.
+This might seem trivial today, but, back then, George and his fellow patriots had just fought a long war against the British Crown and they wanted to be sure that the American people would never mistake their president for a king.

 That same week, Washington distributed questionnaires to his cabinet members, soliciting their opinions regarding the basis of “a tenable system of etiquette.”
-Vice President John Adams returned a strong response, as did Alexander Hamilton and James Madison.
 After much discussion, it was decided that George would be addressed as President Washington or simply Mr. President.

 Despite his desire to avoid the trappings of monarchy, George's Thursday dinners were truly fit for a king.
-Dinners began promptly at four o’clock and consisted of three bountiful courses, the first two of which typically consisted of fifteen or twenty different dishes – all brought to the table at once!
+Dinners began promptly at four o’clock and typically consist of three bountiful courses, the first two of which usually included fifteen or twenty different dishes – all brought to the table at once!

 A menu from Martha Washington’s cookbook reveals just how elaborate these dinners could be.
 For a first course, she suggested serving Boiled Turkey, Baked Salmon, Shoulder of Mutton, Chicken Patties, Baked Ham, Stewed Cabbage, Scotch Collops, Pork Cutlets and Sauce Robert with Mashed Potatoes, Maids of Honors, Dressed Greens, French Beans, Oyster Loaves and Celery Sauce.